Simultaneous Machine Translation with Large Language Models: Adapting LLM to SimulMT

 \subsection{Prompt Design of Incremental States}

 While there are significant differences in the decoding process between SimulMT models and offline MT models, the fundamental approach to guiding LLMs in translation remains consistent.
 This approach continues to rely on constructing prompts composed of instructions + context as input, prompting LLMs to perform text completion.
 To elaborate further, in offline translation, we usually construct a prompt as follows: ``\textbf{[INST] Translate the following sentence from English to German: $S$ [/INST]}", where $S$ is the source sentence.
-LLM then provides the translation in the content completed after ``[/INST]".
+LLMs then provide the translation in the content completed after ``[/INST]".
 The completed translation can be denoted as $T$.

-In simultaneous translation, we keep the content of the instruction unchanged and consider the source text as a time-dependent variable-length sequence $S_t$.
-Additionally, we treat the accumulated translation content as another variable-length sequence $T_t$.
-At this point, the model's input is time-dependent, and we define $X_t$ as the input to the model at time step $t$. $X_t$ can be obtained through the prompting function $X_t = \phi(S_t, T_t)$, which puts $S_t$ and $T_t$ in the same sequence starting with the instruction: ``\textbf{[INST] Translate the following sentence from English to German: $S_t$ [/INST] $T_t$}".
+In SimulMT, we keep the instruction unchanged and consider the source text as a time-dependent variable-length sequence $S^{t}_{i}$ indicating at time step $t$, $i$ source tokens have been read.
+Additionally, we treat the accumulated translation content as another variable-length sequence $T^{t}_{j}$, indicating $j$ target tokens have been written at time step $t$.
+At this point, the model's input is also time-dependent, and we define $X_t$ as the input to the model at time step $t$. $X_t$ can be obtained through the prompting function $X_t = \text{create\_prompt}(S^{t}_{i}, T^{t}_{j})$, which puts $S^{t}_{i}$ and $T^{t}_{j}$ in the same sequence starting with the instruction: ``\textbf{[INST] Translate the following sentence from English to German: $S^{t}_{i}$ [/INST] $T^{t}_{j}$}".
 By employing this approach, we can effectively manage the ongoing source and target content separately and structure them into standardized prompts (line \ref{line:prompt} in Algo \ref{algo:policy}).